Need a quick and easy way to backup and restore Windows without relying on backup tools or the cloud for your personal data?

 Once complete, Windows will suggest you create a system restore disc.
 This is a good idea, so find a blank disc and follow the instructions.
 You can then use this to boot your PC and select the System Image Recovery option to restore the ISO Disk Image of your Windows installation following a disaster scenario.

-Natively Create ISO Disk Images in Windows 8.1 and Windows 10
+Creating an ISO Disk Image in Windows 8.1

 The same tool for creating a disk image is available in later versions of Windows.
 You ideally need to have upgraded Windows 8 to Windows 8.1 before proceeding here.

 To find the system image creation tool, press Start and type “file history“.
-The automatic search will display the File History entry first, so click this to open the File History tool, then System Image Backup in the lower left corner.
+The automatic search will display Restore your files with File History entry first, so click this to open the File History tool, then System Image Backup in the lower left corner.

-You can then proceed as detailed above.
+You can then proceed as detailed in the Windows 7 section above.
 With the ISO backup created, use the steps for Windows 8.1, below, to restore the image in Windows 10.
 In a disaster recovery scenario, you will need to boot into the Windows 10 equivalent of Safe Mode to restore the image.

 Restoring Your Windows 8.1 Disk Image